itzVort3x1/mac-changer-Script/README.md

 steps to get it working:
 1. Cd into the directory of the python file
-2. To execute the file- python filename.py
+2. To execute the file- python3 filename.py
 3. And you have your mac address changed